 3. Filter Preview panel.
-Given the filter, a configuration file containing the wavelength, the filter nominal transmission efficiency, the filter transmission efficiency in vacuum and the filter transmission efficiency at airmass=0 is read.
+Given the filter, a configuration file containing the wavelength, the filter nominal transmission efficiency, the filter transmission efficiency in a vacuum and the filter transmission efficiency at airmass=0 is read.
 The nominal efficiency and the efficiency in vacuum are obtained as functions of the wavelength directly from the file.
 The filter efficiency at given airmass is obtained applying the formula: $$\epsilon(\lambda,a) = \epsilon_{v}(\lambda) * 10^{-0.4*a*\epsilon_{0}(\lambda)} $$ being \(\epsilon(\lambda)\) the efficiency as a function of wavelength, \(\epsilon_{v}(\lambda)\) the efficiency in vacuum, \(a\) the given airmass and \(\epsilon_{0}(\lambda) \) the efficiency at \(a=0\).
-Finally a plot with the three efficiencies (nominal efficiency, efficiency in vacuum and efficiency at the given airmass) as functions of wavelength is elaborated and displayed in the panel.
+Finally, a plot with the three efficiencies (nominal efficiency, efficiency in vacuum and efficiency at the given airmass) as functions of wavelength is elaborated and displayed in the panel.

 4. Calculator panel.